 Your teen may exhibit warning signs of emotional or social problems long before they actually participate in violent behavior.
 Teens with low self-esteem or family problems may also be more at-risk for self-destructive behavior like drug use.
 These warning signs could mean trouble for your teen:

 Time and again, research on teen violence also cites the importance of children feeling connected—to home, to school, to friends, to family.
-Parents' influence can help.
+Parents' influence can help, but professional help is often required bridge the gaps in your family dynamic.
+Cognitive-behavioral therapy (CBT) helps both you and your teen face issues and learn better ways to deal with them.
+CBT can be done individually and as a group.

 National School Safety Center